programingjd/mhp/README.md

 The solution used in this project is to allow a large (over half a million) but finite number of seeds in a rolling time window of 15 minutes.
-The server uses two small (64kb) local and unsynchronized bit-vectors to track the consumed seeds.
+The server uses two small (64 kb) local and unsynchronized bit-vectors to track the consumed seeds.
 This design is extremely efficient but allows a challenge to potentially be replayed in the same time window as many times are there are backend servers.
 This trade-off should be acceptable for the vast majority of applications.